 • Detailed information on the latest COVID-19 scams

-To notify FLCBank of online fraud or a scam involving FLCBank or your FLCBank account, please call the 800.318.3159, Mon. – Fri., 9:00 a.m.— 5:00 p.m.
+To notify FLCBank of online fraud or a scam involving FLCBank or your FLCBank account, please call 800.318.3159, Mon. – Fri., 9:00 a.m.— 5:00 p.m.
 EST or e-mail us at cybersecurity@flcb.com.
-Include your name, e-mail, phone number and a detailed description of the possible fraud or scam.
+Include your name, e-mail, phone number, and a detailed description of the possible fraud or scam.

 BACK